Kris Knight: Other collaborations

 In 2019, Penguin Books published Stilla Tillyard's George IV in its Penguin Monarchs series, with a portrait of the king by Knight on the cover.

 In 2020 Knight was commissioned to paint Canadian folk musician Basia Bulat for the cover of her fifth studio album Are You In Love?

 In 2020 Knight was nominated for a Juno Award for Album Artwork of the Year for art direction and design for Ensign Broderick.

 In 2020 Knight's 2014 painting Wicked Shade was published as the German cover of Danish author Jonas Eika's novel Nach der Sonne (Efter Solen) which was awarded the Nordic Council Literature Prize in 2019.

 In 2022, Dan Levy invited Knight to provide shadow paintings for Levy's character in his debut film Good Grief.
-The film debuted in theaters in late December of 2023 and on Netflix in early 2024.
+The film debuted in theaters in late December 2023 and on Netflix in early 2024.
 Knight estimates that he painted about 15-17 portraits for the film, which are showcased most prominently in one the film's finale scene featuring a gallery exhibit.
 A portrait gallery of Knight's paintings featured in the film is featured on Netflix's Tudum site.